 Go with a reputable installer.
 An installer that doesn’t have a strong track record might not be around when you have a problem.

 In the end, the homeowner may have to spend extra to repair, replace, or remove the system.
 Along with cost, consumers should take into account the quality of the contractor by reviewing their track record as a successful solar installer.

 Major Solar Companies: By The Numbers

 There are fewer than a dozen major solar companies in the market, but that number seems to be increasing every year.
 Thanks to PPA and lease financing options offered by major installers more people have the ability to afford solar.
-In 2014, according to a report by GTM Research, 72 percent of the 1.2 GW of residential solar installed was third-party owned.
+According to the Solar Energy Industries Association,83 percent of residential solar systems installed over the last four years in New Jersey are third-party owned.
 With competition increasing in the residential solar market, major companies are seeking ways to stand out from the crowd.
-Explore this list of 10 major U.S. solar installers to find out how.
+Explore this list of major U.S. solar installers to find out how.

 Power Purchasing Agreements (PPA), solar system leases, and upfront purchasing

 19 states including Arizona, California, Colorado, Connecticut, Delaware, Washington, D.C., Hawaii, Maryland, Massachusetts, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Texas, Vermont, and Washington.